mattcantstop/gitline/README.md

 ## What Needs My Attention?

-A simple script that goes and fetches issues to which you are assigned or in which you have mentioned.
+A simple script that goes and fetches issues to which you are assigned or in which you have been mentioned.
 As these are the two things (for me) that need immediate attention I thought it would be helpful to have them as a command line option.